 So in you’re not online yet, how do you get your cities real-time data online?
 Well, in Seattle’s case it helped that Brian Ferris, the developer of the widely used OneBusAway app, was hired by Google (http://www.geekwire.com/2015/onebusaway-creator-brings-seattles-real-time-transit-data-to-google-maps/).
 But for everyone else the best way is to create a GTFS real-time transit feed.
 GTFS is the acronym for General Transit Feed Specification, the international standard for displaying schedule and other transit information.

-If you want to know more about how to create GTFS realtime status or how to display vehicles positions using GTFS, just contact us.
+If you want to know more about how to create GTFS realtime status or how to track a vehicles location using GTFS, just contact us.

 One final comment: It seems like forever to get to this many cities with realtime data, but in reality Google only launched their realtime transit status service in 2011, only four short years ago (http://googleblog.blogspot.com.au/2011/06/know-when-your-bus-is-late-with-live.html)